kashishver-ma/kashishver-ma/README.md

 ## 👨‍💻 About Me
 A well-organized, creative and goal-oriented Third Year student of B.Tech CSE at SRM University.
-Proficient in Java, SQL, Cloud Computing.
+Proficient in Java, SQL, Cloud Computing and Web Development .
 I am working towards gaining more technical and interpersonal skills to help me grow and contribute to the welfare of the organization.

 ## 🔥 LeetCode Stats